Blue-Spirit-Studio/mSDFRenderer/README.md

 ### Rendering SDF in Maya viewport

 While Maya includes a “blobby surface” technology for working with metaballs, it ultimately converts them to polygonal meshes before rendering.
-This conversion negates the core benefits of SDF in terms of image quality and performance.
+This conversion negates the core benefits of SDF in terms of storage and performance.
 This project aims to leverage the full advantages of SDF by rendering them directly via ray marching.

 To display SDF in Maya’s viewport, we override the viewport pipeline using Maya’s `MRenderOverride` [API](https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=Maya_SDK_Viewport_2_0_API_Maya_Viewport_2_0_API_Guide_Plug_in_Entry_Points_Render_Loop_Overrides_html).